jmitterh/ETL_Project/README.md

 ### What useful investigation could be done with the final database:

-#### The final database can tell us the correlation between historical weather, natural disaster, and historical stock market behavior, with common variable of time by year.
+> The final database can tell us the correlation between historical weather, natural disaster, and historical stock market behavior, with the common variable of time by year.

 ### Whether final database will be relational or non-relational.
 Why

-#### Relational Database.
+> Relational Database.
 We have data that can be normalized to query using sql.
 We also can relate all data with time.